systemd/systemd/docs/BLOCK_DEVICE_LOCKING.md

 the lock it is kept for the entire time the device is processed.

-Note that `systemd-udevd` also watches all block device nodes it manages for `inotify()` `IN_CLOSE` events: whenever such an event is seen, this is used as trigger to re-run the rule-set for the device.
+Note that `systemd-udevd` also watches all block device nodes it manages for `inotify()` `IN_CLOSE_WRITE` events: whenever such an event is seen, this is used as trigger to re-run the rule-set for the device.

 These two concepts allow tools such as disk partitioners or file system formatting tools to safely and easily take exclusive ownership of a block device while operating: before starting work on the block device, they should take an `LOCK_EX` lock on it.
 This has two effects: first of all, in case `systemd-udevd` is still processing the device the tool will wait for it to finish.
 Second, after the lock is taken, it can be sure that `systemd-udevd` will refrain from processing the block device, and thus all other client applications subscribed to it won't get device notifications from potentially half-written data either.
 After the operation is complete the partitioner/formatter can simply close the device node.
 This has two effects: it implicitly releases the lock, so that `systemd-udevd` can process events on the device node again.
-Secondly, it results an `IN_CLOSE` event, which causes `systemd-udevd` to immediately re-process the device — seeing all changes the tool made — and notify subscribed clients about it.
+Secondly, it results an `IN_CLOSE_WRITE` event, which causes `systemd-udevd` to immediately re-process the device — seeing all changes the tool made — and notify subscribed clients about it.

+Ideally, `systemd-udevd` would explicitly watch block devices for `LOCK_EX` locks being released.
+Such monitoring is not supported on Linux however, which is why it watches for `IN_CLOSE_WRITE` instead, i.e. for `close()` calls to writable file descriptors referring to the block device.
+In almost all cases, the difference between these two events does not matter much, as any locks taken are implicitly released by `close()`.
+However, it should be noted that if an application unlocks a device after completing its work without closing it, i.e. while keeping the file descriptor open for further, longer time, then `systemd-udevd` will not notice this and not retrigger and thus reprobe the device.

 Besides synchronizing block device access between `systemd-udevd` and such tools this scheme may also be used to synchronize access between those tools